-There are plenty of quick and easy ways to make money without having to sell the house.
+There are plenty of quick and easy ways you can make money without having to resort to drastic measures.

 Some can help you earn extra cash while at home, some online and others by getting out and about.

 Whenever you shop online, you should always shop via cashback websites like Quidco or Topcashback.

 You could earn hundreds of pounds a year just by buying things you needed anyway.

 It's really easy to do.
 Simply shop via one of their tracked links and you'll get a percentage of what you spend back in the form of cashback.

 Use a cashback credit card

 Whether you are shopping online or in person, if you use a cashback credit card you will get a percentage of the money you spend back in cold, hard cash.